Raise your hand if you can quote at least half the lines from the movie Elf by heart. It might be a generational thing, I know.

-This spaghetti pie ends up as a textural cross between a kugel and a strata, but without the dense, stomach-overloaded feeling of a casserole.
-With a custard base adapted from Bon Appetit‘s apple cider and maple cream tart (made this year for Thanksgiving and highly recommended), the sweet slices make an unexpected brunch side for Christmas morning.
+With a custard base adapted from Bon Appetit‘s apple cider and maple cream tart, the sweet slices make an unexpected brunch side for Christmas morning.

-Or, if you’re a cold-spaghetti-for-breakfast kind of person, it’s also not bad straight from the fridge the next day.
+Or, if you’re a spaghetti-for-breakfast kind of person, it’s also great straight from the fridge the next day.
 When you’re an elf, spaghetti pie is an anytime meal!

 - 1/2 cup heavy cream